-There are a multitude of questions that need to be answered before you decide which endometriosis specialist is best for you.
+There are a multitude of questions that you need answers to before you decide which endometriosis specialist is best for you.
 They range from the most simplistic, such as “Do you specialize in the treatment of endometriosis,” to more complicated ones like “Can you please explain your surgical procedure?”
-As overwhelming as it may be to find all of the answers you deserve to know, it is essential that you don’t “settle” on just anyone.
+As overwhelming as it may be to find all of the answers you deserve, it is essential that you don’t “settle” on just anyone.
 Every person’s body and symptoms are different.
 Find the endometriosis specialist who is best for you.

 On the page titled “Qualifications of an Endometriosis Specialist,” I suggested that the first question you ask before making an appointment with an endometriosis specialist is, “Do you do a full vaginal/rectal exam?”
 If the answer is no, then you need to find another specialist.

-But that, along with the four other points, are just some of the many questions that need to be asked and answered in order for you to find the right specialist.
+But that, along with the four other points, are just some of the many questions that you should ask and find answers for to find the right specialist.

 This is an obvious question, but the answer cannot be assumed.
 Many people think that every gynecologist is a specialist.
 Every endometriosis specialist is a gynecologist, but not every gynecologist is an endometriosis specialist.